project-chip/connectedhomeip/examples/lock-app/nrfconnect/README.md

         $ git submodule update --init

-The example requires the nRF Connect SDK v1.5.0.
+The example requires a specific revision of the nRF Connect SDK.
 You can either install it along with the related tools directly on your system or use a Docker image that has the tools pre-installed.

 If you are a macOS user, you won't be able to use the Docker container to flash